onlyjazz/flask-docs/docs/study_dashboard.md

 #Study Dashboard

-Study Dashboard show your study monitoring.
+Study Dashboard shows your study monitoring.

-In [studies index](./manage_studies.md#studies) page, click on your study, now you see your study dashboard.
+On the [studies index](./manage_studies.md#studies) page, click on your study to view your study dashboard.

 !!!important

-    By press on study the study name appear in title bar and all the actions will be related to this study (like add user, add site etc.)
+    By pressing on study, the study name appear in the title bar and all of the actions will be related to this study (i.e. add user, add site, etc.)

 ![Screenshot](img/dashboard/study_dashboard.PNG)

-To see your data monitoring in the dashboard you should define it first in monitoring option.
+To see your data monitoring in the dashboard, you should define it first with the monitoring option.

 ##Monitoring
-In the monitoring section there is a slick with analytics of your study data.
+In the monitoring section there is a slick analytics of your study data.

-The graphs can be as bar, pie, table etc. With different colors (red, green or blue)
+The graphs can be viewed as a bar graph, pie graph, table, etc. Graphs can be customized to have different colors (red, green or blue)

 ##Alerts
-In alerts card there is a table withe the last 10 active alerts.
+In the alerts card, there is a table with the last 10 active alerts.

-If there are active alerts to this study a bell appears in title bar with the number of alerts.
+If there are active alerts for this study, a bell appears in title bar with the number of alerts.

 ![Screenshot](img/dashboard/alerts_bell.PNG)

-You can click on each alert to see more properties, add comments or change its status.
+You can click on each alert to see more properties, add comments, or change its status.

 ![Screenshot](img/dashboard/study_alert_profile.PNG)

-To see all alerts of this study click on **All alerts** blue link
+To see all alerts from this study click on the blue **All alerts** link.

 ![Screenshot](img/dashboard/all_alerts_link.PNG)

 ###All Alerts
-In study All Alerts page you can see all alerts of this study.
+On the Study->All Alerts page, you can see all alerts from this study.

-You can filter the alerts, export them to CSV file and update alert status by press on alert.
+You can filter the alerts, export them to CSV file, and update the alert status by pressing on alert.

 ![Screenshot](img/dashboard/all_alerts_page.PNG)

 ##Filters
-In study dashboard page there is a filter option.
+On the study dashboard page there is a filter option.

 * Period - alert date <= this select date
 * Sites